 Bryman, A. and Bell, E., 2015.
 Business research methods.
 Oxford University Press, USA.

 Clements, J.M., 2020.
-Knowledge and behaviors toward COVID-19 among US residents during the early days of the pandemic. medRxiv.
+Knowledge and behaviours toward COVID-19 among US residents during the early days of the pandemic. medRxiv.

 Creswell, J.W. and Creswell, J.D., 2017.
 Research design: Qualitative, quantitative, and mixed methods approaches.
 Sage publications